Persistent Volume using SFS

 Deploy a resilient and fault-tolerant persistent volume utilizing SFS within a Kubernetes environment.

-Step 1: Create SFS (Scalable File System)
+Step 1: Create a Scalable File System (SFS)

 Step 2: Grant All Access

-Step 3: Download Kubeconfig.yaml File
+Step 3: Download the Kubeconfig File

 kubectl get nodes